popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 # Conclusion/take-aways

-    - we present the basics for

-        - 1) determining if a species-specific population genomic simulation is appropriate for the species/question
-        - 2) getting the required data
-        - 3) creating a population genomic simulation of that species in your simulator of choice
-        - 4) adding that species to the stdpopsim catalog
-        - we *do not* present tutorials for implementation in any particular simulator (there are lots of those)

-    - For many species we need better genomic resources: assemblies and annotations would be community resources
-    - there is a definite need for more and more species-specific population genomic simulations

-        - but gaps in practitioners' understandings of when and how to implement them for a given species
-        - stdpopsim is a community-maintained resource intended to provide easy access to simulation frameworks, adding species expands the types of methods development and inference it is useful for
+As our ability to sequence genomes continues to advance, the need for population genomic simulation of new, non-model organism genomes is becoming more and more acute. stdpopsim, as a resource, is uniquely poised to fill this gap as it provides easy access to simulation which conditions on species-specific information, easy inclusion of new species genomes, and community-maintained accuracy and correctness.
+Moreover one of our goals is to leverage stdpopsim itself as a springboard for education and inclusion of new communities into computational biology and software development.

+In this manuscript we present the basic steps required for adding a new species into stdpopsim and then using that information for simulation.
+This includes determining if a species-specific population genomic simulation is appropriate for the species and question, how to get the data required by stdpopsim, how to include that species into the stdpopsim catalog, and how the QC process for species inclusion works.
+Currently large-scale projects such as the Darwin Tree of Life (CITE) project are generating tens of thousands of genome assemblies-- each of these, with some prior knowledge of mutation and recombination rates, would then be a candidate for inclusion into the stdpopsim catalog following the steps we have outlined above.
+As annotation of genome assemblies approve over time those too can easily be added to the stdpopsim catalog as well.

+We are keen to use outreach, for instance in the form of workshops and hackathons, as a way to democratize development of population genetic simulation as well as grow the stdpopsim catalog and library generally.
+By enabling non-model researchers with simulation platforms that traditionally have been quite narrowly focused with respect to organism, we hope to raise the quality of research across a large number of systems, while simultanousely expanding the community of software developers at work in the population and evolutionary genetics world.
-            -   we learned from the hackathon that people are willing to put in the time and effort to add species, when given clear guidance for how to do it
+Our experience with such outreach over the past two years is that people are indeed keen to to in the time and effort to include their favority study species, but that simple, clear guidance was the key-- our intention with this paper is in part to provide another learning modality to meet that need.
-            -   not all species that people want to add have appropriate genomic resources yet, but many will soon!
-            -   so this paper provides the population genomics community with more clarity in what resources are necessary and how to use them to simulate your favorite species

 # Acknowledgements